top of page

 i.
 Registrants aged 13 through 17 will require consent from a parent or guardian.

 c.
-Registration will include a private, early period for spaces earned through winning a Writer's Workout competition where the prize listed is "early registration".
+Registration will include a private, early period for spaces earned through winning a Writer's Workout competition where the prize listed is "priority registration".

 i.
-Event and Overall winners from the previous year earn early registration access.
+Event and Overall winners from the previous year earn priority registration access.

 ii.
-Early registration most commonly begins on the first day of the month before open registration and two months before the Practice Event.
+Priority registration most commonly begins on the first day of the month before public registration and two months before the Practice Event.

 d.
-Registration will include an open period for the public.
+Registration will include an open period for the public ("public registration").
 The open period begins on the first day of the month prior to the Practice Event.

 e.
-Registration will close when all available spaces are filled.
+Public registration will close when all available spaces are filled.

 f.
-A waiting list will be made available during the open registration month for those who missed the open registration period.
+A waiting list will be made available during the public registration month for those who missed the public registration period.

 i.
 The waiting list is first come, first served.
 Writers on the waiting list will be contacted to register if additional spaces can be made available.

 ii.
-The Writer's Workout does not guarantee registration for same-year waiting list writers; however, waiting list writers will receive priority registration (following "early", before "open") in the year following their waitlist.
+The Writer's Workout does not guarantee registration for same-year waiting list writers; however, waiting list writers will receive guaranteed registration (following "priority", before "public") in the year following their waitlist.
+This space may not be deferred.

 h.
 Registration will be available by a single linked form on this Writer's Workout website.
 Substitutions or emailed requests are not accepted in lieu of the form.